mtumilowicz/terraform-basics-modules-workshop/README.md

         for prod, and a third one for billing

 ## secrets management
-* Terraform handles a lot of secrets—more than most people realize
+* terraform handles a lot of secrets - more than most people realize
+    * example: database passwords, personal identification information (PII), encryption keys...
     * sensitive information will inevitably find its way into Terraform no matter what you do
         * you should treat the state file as sensitive and secure it accordingly
             * gate who has access to it
             * encryption at rest
             * encrypting data in transit (SSL/TLS)
             * most of it enabled by default for S3
-    * example: database passwords, personal identification information (PII), encryption keys...
 * all sensitive data is put in the state file (stored as plaintext JSON)
 * only three configuration blocks can store stateful information (sensitive or otherwise)
     * resources